The Early Beatles

 - The Beatles very first recording session in 1958

-Trina founded a popular biography website on The Beatles at Beatles-History.net.
-She wrote an online column about Elvis from 2011-2016 on Examiner.com and now writes for Elvis-News.com.
-In 2015, she published a book called ELVIS AND THE BEATLES about the behind-the-scenes relationship between the two musical icons.
+She wrote an online column about Elvis Presley from 2011-2016 on Examiner.com and now writes for Elvis-News.com.
+In 2018, she published a book called ELVIS AND THE BEATLES about the behind-the-scenes relationship between the two musical icons.
 Her latest book about Elvis Presley's Army Years is called ELVIS: The Army Years Uncovered.

 Testimonials about the Course Instructor